polym8th/Harvest/README.md

 #### As a User (Logged-in User)
 - As a registered user, I want to access exclusive articles.
-- As a registered user, I want the option to pay for a premium account with access to exclusive articles and events.
+- As a registered user, I want to access the platform and view events that are scheduled.

 #### Access the Dashboard to Manage User Account
 - As a registered logged-in user, I want to access the dashboard and manage my account.